 - Grow Disease-Resistant Varieties.
 Growing the most disease-resistant varieties available in areas at risk for FHB is one of the most important decisions in managing the disease.
 Cereals also vary in their susceptibility: durum is highly susceptible, barley is less susceptible than wheat and oats are the least susceptible cereal crop.

 - Apply Fungicide When There Is an Elevated Risk Of FHB.
 The risk of fusarium infection increases when hot, humid or wet conditions persist during head emergence and flowering, taking as little as three days for infection to occur.
 Timely application of a foliar fungicide with a specialized nozzle or nozzle combination for maximum head coverage can help protect crops from FHB at these critical stages.
-Producers are encouraged to make use of the provincial specific materials available.
-For example, the provincial agricultural departments have relevant material on their websites, including risk maps; in Saskatchewan, the FHB risk map is produced by and hosted on the SaskWheat website.
+Producers are encouraged to make use of the provincial specific materials available, including risk maps.
+Risk maps for the Prairie provinces can be found here:

 - Plan Crop Rotations to Manage Fusarium.
 Fusarium can overwinter in crop stubble, so planning crop rotations that allow adequate time for residues to decompose before returning to cereal crops is crucial.
 Rotate away from cereal crops for at least one, and preferably two, years on fields that were recently affected by FHB.